cefsharp/CefSharp/README.md

 Binary releases contain everything needed to embed Chromium in your .Net/CLR application.
 For usage see [FAQ #8](https://github.com/cefsharp/CefSharp/wiki/Frequently-asked-questions#CefSharp_binaries) item.

+Upgrading from an earlier version of CefSharp?
+See the [ChangeLog](https://github.com/cefsharp/CefSharp/wiki/ChangeLog) for breaking changes and upgrade tips.

 **CI Builds**<br/>
 Every commit on `master` produces a `Nuget` package.
 Use at your own risk!
 [CefSharp MyGet Feed](https://www.myget.org/F/cefsharp/)